 Wake Tech's CAAHEP-accredited Medical Assisting program has an apprenticeship component, but it is not part of the accredited program.
 Rather, it has been designed to comply with CAAHEP Standards and Guidelines for the Accreditation of Educational Programs in Medical Assisting.

 Students enrolled in a CAAHEP-accredited medical assisting program are not prohibited from working concurrently as a medical assistant in a health care environment.
-As a result, the apprenticeship component is a paid position that some students are completing in conjunction with the program.
+As a result, the apprenticeship component is a paid position that some students complete in conjunction with the program.
 Wake Tech has no jurisdiction over what a student does for an outside employer.
-However, if a Medical Assisting student is enrolled in the apprenticeship component while completing their MED 260 Medical Clinical Practicum course, the student must be supervised and treated as student and not be substituted for staff during their clinical hours.
+However, if a Medical Assisting student is enrolled in the apprenticeship component while completing the MED-260: Medical Clinical Practicum course, the student must be supervised and treated as student and not be substituted for staff during their clinical hours.